City service changes due to COVID-19

 Screening for COVID-19 symptoms are in place at public entrances of city facilities with frequent public visitors.
 Staff is asking all visitors if they are feeling sick and will check temperatures with a forehead thermometer.
-Anyone with a temperature of 100F or greater will be asked to leave and contact a healthcare provider.
+Anyone with a temperature of 99.6F or greater will be asked to leave and contact a health care provider.
 Anyone who refuses to have their temperature taken will not be allowed to enter.

 City Call Center

 The Call Center can assist residents with information on city services and contact information for city departments.
 Residents can submit requests by phone at 817-392-1234, by reporting online, by texting “Hello” to 817-835-6939, or by downloading the MyFW App on the App Store or Google Play.

 The June 2 City Council meetings will be open to the public.
 The Council work session will be at 3 p.m. in Room 290 at City Hall, 200 Texas St. The Council meeting will be at 7 p.m. in the Council Chamber on the second floor of City Hall.
 To promote social distancing, seating will be limited.

 Though in-person presentations will be allowed at the 7 p.m.
 Council meeting, remote presentations are recommended.
 To sign up to speak, use the link on the agenda, call 817-392-6150 or email the City Secretary.
 Residents planning to make an in-person presentation should arrive early to ensure seating is available.

 Due to the shelter-in-place order that went into effect at 11:59 p.m. on March 24, 2020, Fort Worth City Hall is not fully open for business and is only operating with a limited crew of essential personnel.